jshen04/Enigma/PRESENTATION.md

 And you select the letter A, you see that A goes on to D looking at the first rotor, then you plug D into the second rotor which returns G, and then you plug G into the third rotor to get Z.

+### Reflectors
+Reflectors are essentially rotors that have an extra step of reflecting the output through the rotors.
+To put this in better terms, after we get from A to Z after passing through the three rotors at the beginning, You would then input Z into the reflector.
+Get an output of lets say B and then input B back through the rotors to get back the final output.